 by Laurie Wertich and The Look Good Feel Better Foundation

-Hair loss is a dreaded side effect of chemotherapy and can be traumatic.
-Chemotherapy-related hair loss can affect your scalp as well as your eyebrows, eyelashes, and body.
+Hair loss or thinning is a potential side effect of some cancer treatments, including chemotherapy and hormonal therapy.
+Chemotherapy-related hair loss (alopecia) can affect your scalp as well as your eyebrows, eyelashes, and body.
 In most cases, hair grows back after treatment is finished.
 But some people may experience longer term or permanent hair loss or thinning.

 You can prepare yourself for the chance that you might lose your hair during chemotherapy.
 Start by asking your doctor how likely it is that the particular drug you’ll receive will cause hair loss (risk differs among drugs).
 If there’s a good chance that your hair will fall out, consider cutting it short so that you’ll have less hair to shed and the loss won’t be as dramatic.